box/developer.box.com/content/guides/applications/custom-apps/oauth2-setup.md

 ## Prerequisites

-To set up a Custom App using OAuth 2.0 authentication, you will need to ensure you have access the [Developer Console][devconsole] from your enterprise account, or sign up for a [developer account][devaccount].
+To set up a Custom App using OAuth 2.0 authentication, you will need to ensure you have access the [Developer Console][devconsole] from your Box enterprise account.
+Alternatively, you may sign up for a [developer account][devaccount].

 ## App creation steps